'Florida is getting hit the worst of all': Dr. Anthony Fauci speaks one-on-one with First Coast News about COVID-19

 JACKSONVILLE, Fla. — One of the leading and most recognized healthcare experts in the country sat down with First Coast News' Kailey Tracy Friday to discuss the spike in COVID-19 cases nationally and on the First Coast.

-Dr. Anthony Fauci, the Director of the National Institute of Allergy and Infectious Diseases, says Florida is a hotbed of new COVID-19 activity.
+Dr. Anthony Fauci, the Director of the National Institute of Allergy and Infectious Diseases, said Florida is a hotbed of new COVID-19 activity.

 "When the people of Florida are there trying to protect themselves and their family and they look at the 50 states in the United States, that Florida is getting hit the worst of all, this is a public health issue," Fauci said.